Code-Institute-Submissions/milestone-project-01/README.md

 ### User Stories
 1. John, “I'm a sculptor and need to create some pieces next week.
 The Studes has a dirty area that's perfect for artists with all the equipment.
 I need to check if I can use it on a certain day next week.”
 2. Sabrina, “I’m a student at the craft school and live in a small shared flat so aren’t able to do much work at home.
 I’d love a studio of my own but that would be quite expensive and I don’t want to spend that much just for a few evenings a week.
 I’ve heard about The Studes so want to see if membership is affordable and if it's not too much, I want to join!”
 3. Tony, “I’ve heard about The Studes and just want to check it out.
-I used to screen print when I was younger and am considering taking it up again but don’t have any materials.
-I want to see how much it costs to be a member, and maybe reach out to someone to teach me?”
+I used to screen print when I was younger and am considering taking it up again but don’t have the facilities.
+I want to see how much it costs to be a member as I'm considering picking it up again??”
 4. Isabelle, “I’m a womenswear designer that uses The Studes for their big tables, sewing machines and to generally make a mess!
 I’m working for a client who wants bespoke prints designed but I can’t do it myself.
 I need to see if there is anyone at The Studes who does print and would be interested in working with me on this collection”
 5. Alex, “Someone left their ‘The Studes’ bag with some materials in it at my coffee shop.
 I just need a phone number so they can pick it up”